UCL/pyCascadia/README.md

 `python close_boundary.py --value <z-epsilon> --input <input.nc> --output <output.nc>`

-The reason for using a slightly lower value here is because if the value is exactly equal to $z$, `gdal_contour` does not interpret these locations is as a contour line at $z$.
+The reason for using a slightly lower value here is because if the value is exactly equal to $z$, `gdal_contour` does not interpret these locations as a contour line at $z$.

 1. Run `gdal_contour` on the `output.nc` file of the previous step to create the final `closed.shp` shape file:

 `gdal_contour -fl <z> <output.nc> <closed.shp>`

+In our wider Cascadia pipeline, we use contours based on the proximity-to-the-coast map, as these are smoother and avoid discontinuities in the contour lines, which would prevent us from meshing.